florianneukirchen/mymineralcollection-cs50/README.md

 A clean database should be included in the repository.

 If the database mineralcollection.db does not exist, it can be created with the script `createdb.py`.
 A CSV file with mineral data is required that can be downloaded from [https://rruff.info/ima/](https://rruff.info/ima/).
 Be sure to include "Mineral Name (plain)", "Chrystal Systems", "IMA Chemistry (HTML)", "Chemical Elements", "Fleischers Groupname", "IMA Mineral Symbol" in your export options and save the file as minerals.csv.
 Note that some newly approved minerals that don't have a offical IMA symbol yet are skipped.

+The "uploads" folder must have access permission 777.

 ## Database scheme
 The database uses 6 tables: